theelous3/asks/README.md

 # TODO

-* Allow switching schema in Session without polluting connection pool (sort of dumb but probably for the best.)
 * Allow cookies param to take asks-native cookie objects
 * Streaming responses
 * A million other things, probably.